gilesknap/k3s-minecraft/useful/deployed/metallb/README.md

 Install metallb with helm
 (see https://bitnami.com/stack/metallb/helm)
+note that the metallb-values.yaml is no longer needed as the default chart works with hybrid cluster of arm and amd nodes.
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami
-helm upgrade -i my-metal bitnami/metallb -n metal --create-namespace -f metallb-values.yaml
+helm upgrade -i my-metal bitnami/metallb -n metal --create-namespace
 ```

 Now configure the range of IPs that metallb will use.
 Change the contents of metallb-config to match a range of addresses your DHCP server will not use (make necessary DHCP changes on the router first).
 Then:
 ```